-You are expected and required to attend all sessions and/or make-up sessions.
+You are expected and required to attend all sessions and/or make-up sessions by attending another class session with the permission of the instructor.
 Grades will be automatically reduced for absence.
 The exception to this rule would be if you were seriously incapacitated, i.e., ill, or injured, or a significant circumstance existed i.e., major illness in your immediate family which unavoidably required your presence.
+Final grades can be reduced 1⁄2 of a letter grade for each unexcused absence.